v3rse/site/source/_posts/oss-step1-git-mastery.md

 #Write some code and commit
 touch new-file.txt
-echo Starts out in only 'new-file-feature branch' > new-file.txt git add new-file.txt git commit -m "Add a new file"
+echo "Starts out in only 'new-file-feature branch'" > new-file.txt git add new-file.txt git commit -m "Add a new file"
 {% endcodeblock %}